Five people in military uniforms lying on grass in a circle, with their heads close together.

 • Yes, Friends of the Lone Soldier is a registered nonprofit organization recognized as tax-exempt under IRS Code Section 501(c)(3).
 Contributions are tax-deductible to the extent allowed by law.
 Our EIN is 85-3162089.

-• Not on our site, however you can donate in other currencies at https://lonesoldiercenter.com/donate.
+• While this is not possible on our site, you can donate directly to the Lone Soldier Center using other currencies at https://lonesoldiercenter.com/donate.

-• We encourage you to consider sponsoring a soldier for a year at $1,800, which provides comprehensive support for their needs, rather than directing assistance to a specific individual.
+• We encourage you to donate $1,800 as soldier sponsorship that will provide comprehensive support to an individual soldier for a full year rather than directing assistance to a specific individual.

-• Yes, email us here to receive a copy of our last report and to be added to our email list.
+• Yes, contact us here to receive a copy of our last report and to be added to our email list.

 • Yes, we would be happy to assist with this.
 Please email us here so we can support you with this.